 (3) A mining lease may be subject to a condition that mining operations under the mining lease shall commence within a specified period after its grant or as otherwise approved in writing by the Minister.

-(4) Conditions may be imposed in respect of a mining lease that require compliance with specified codes of conduct or practice or industry agreements.
+(4) Conditions may be imposed in respect of a mining lease that require compliance with specified codes or industry agreements.